Mallikarjun Kharge lashes out at BJP, says only 12.2 lakh formal jobs added in 5 years

 "India under Modi Govt has added ONLY 12.2 Lakh Formal Jobs in past 5 years!
 That means an average of JUST 24,400 Jobs per year!" he said in a tweet.

-India under Modi Govt has added ONLY 12.2 Lakh Formal Jobs in past 5 years!
+India under Modi Govt has added ONLY 12.2 Lakh Formal Jobs in past 5 years!— Mallikarjun Kharge (@kharge) August 4, 2023

 That means an average of JUST 2,44,000 Jobs per year !